Summer Art Market Vendor Application

 Categories NOT Accepted

-This market is focused on hand-made quality original art and craft goods that is locally-crafted.
+This market is focused on hand-made quality original art and craft goods that are locally-crafted.
 Vendors focused on mass-produced items will not be accepted.

-Only approved artists and the artistic style submitted in your application may be displayed.
+Only approved artists and the artistic style submitted in the accepted application may be displayed.
 Work in your booth must be consistent with the images submitted.
 Work displayed must be the original design of the exhibiting artist.
-Work shall not be mass-produced.

 APPLY HERE.